dingo-gw/dingo/README.md

 # Dingo

-**Dingo (Deep inference for gravitational-wave observations)** is a Python program for analyzing gravitational wave data using neural posterior estimation.
+**Dingo (Deep Inference for Gravitational-wave Observations)** is a Python program for analyzing gravitational wave data using neural posterior estimation.
 It dramatically speeds up inference of astrophysical source parameters from data measured at gravitational-wave observatories.
 Dingo aims to enable the routine use of the most advanced theoretical models in analysing data, to make rapid predictions